czi-ai/rbio/README.md

 rbio-1 is a reasoning model that was trained using predictions from Virtual Cell Models (VCMs) as soft verification during training.

+The Rbio model is based on Qwen2.5-3B-Instruct, which is licensed under the Qwen Research License(https://huggingface.co/Qwen/Qwen2.5-3B-Instruct/blob/main/LICENSE).
+All modifications and further developments by CZI are released under the MIT License.

 ![rbio Model Architecture](rbio-motivation-fig.png)